 She is featured in The Voice Award Winning documentary The S Word, which follows the lives of suicide attempt survivors in an effort to eliminate stigma of mental health issues.

 Kelechi was also featured on the Good Morning America website to share her story, and on Mental Illness Happy Hour with Paul Gilmartin.
-She joined The Social Changery to talk about suicide prevention on the Do More Good Podcast, and her story is also featured in the Live Through This Project.
+Her story is also featured in the Live Through This Project.

 Read her Q&A with non-profit-mental health organization PEERS at Q&A with Kelechi Ubozoh.